-CDC updates their codes regularly.
+CDC updates its codes regularly.
 This means that the lists for new diseases and their classifications also tend to get changed often.
 If you are using an EMR software that fails to have the code for the disease you are billing for, then it’s basically useless for you.
-A quality EMR software is familiar with the latest ICD/CPT codes and also constantly updates.
-For gastroenterology specific practice, the right EMR software will offer all the latest codes specific to gastroenterology.
-This will make your billing swift and easy as a user-friendly EMR software will allow you to select the code from a list and transfer it to the billing office in mere seconds.
+Quality EMR software is familiar with the latest ICD/CPT codes and also constantly updates.
+For gastroenterology-specific practice, the right EMR software will offer all the latest codes specific to gastroenterology.
+This will make your billing swift and easy as user-friendly EMR software will allow you to select the code from a list and transfer it to the billing office in mere seconds.

 Gastroenterology also relies on imaging tests.
 Such tests include endoscopy and colonoscopy and they come with images.
 Any EMR software designed for gastroenterology will be able to easily integrate with these machines.
 This will ensure that test results are immediately downloaded and stored in patient files.

 A quality EMR software for gastroenterology will have inbuilt features that alert doctors in case patient medical records show certain symptoms that warn of worsening conditions.
 Such systems also alert physicians about allergies and recommend drugs that should be prescribed.